-Arbitrator Joseph Cannavo, A94C-4A-C 96072035 et al, Eatontown, NJ,11-24-99
+Arb.
+Joseph Cannavo, A94C-4A-C 96072035 et al, Eatontown, NJ,11-24-99

-Although they used terms on occasion such as 'abolishment' or 'excessing,' in fact, management reposted the duty assignments of four senior clerks in the office, allegedly because of the introduction of CSBCS machines.
-Everyone agreed that the work performed by the four clerks was not impacted by the introduction of automation and continued to be performed by other Clerks (including PTFs).
+Although they used terms on occasion such as 'abolishment' or 'excessing' what occurred was that Management reposted the duty assignments of four (4) senior clerks in the office, allegedly because of the introduction of CSBCS machines.
+Everyone agreed that the work performed by the 4 clerks was not impacted by the introduction of automation and continued to be performed by other Clerks (including PTF's).
 The Arbitrator said (at Pages 25-29):